 Our expertise enables us to address the recruitment challenges our clients face, and get them the results they need, quickly and smoothly.
 We believe that the key to getting the job filled in the most efficient and cost-effective manner is to apply a proven process and develop a robust working relationship.

-The recruitment process can be hugely labour intensive; once you have found (and paid for) various advertising routes, combing through applications to select and reject candidates can be a mammoth task.
-Then, after drawing up a shortlist, managing the logistics and administration of scheduling interviews, verifying information and providing feedback, often escalates to become a full-time activity.
+The recruitment process can be hugely labour intensive; once you have found (and paid for) various advertising routes, combing through applications to select and reject candidates and then managing the logistics of scheduling interviews and providing feedback can easily become a full-time activity.

-At Workshop Recruitment, we have carefully honed our process to prevent this drain on your in-house resource.
-We only shortlist people with the right qualifications, experience and personality traits, and can also conduct all pre-interview screening or skills tests you may require.
+At Workshop Recruitment, we have carefully honed our process to prevent this drain on your in-house resources.
+We only shortlist people with the right qualifications and experience, and can also conduct all pre-interview screening or skills tests you may require.
 We also carry out post-interview feedback on your behalf, notifying unsuccessful interviewees and coordinating the offer and induction process of your successful hire to ensure they are in place as quickly as possible.

-Because Workshop Recruitment is organised into six specialist divisions , our consultants have an in-depth understanding of their specific industry.
+Because Workshop Recruitment is organised into five specialist divisions, our consultants have an in-depth understanding of their specific industry.
 We manage the staffing requirements of companies across many different sectors, and keep a constant eye on wider issues including changing legislation, qualification regulations and developing trends that could impact the way your company needs to be staffed.

 Very often, our clients tell us that they have already advertised their vacancy with disappointing results – either response rates have been low or the calibre of applicants below par.